Two convergent NPA-like hierarchies for the quantum bilocal scenario

-In this paper, we introduce a new \emph{factorisation NPA hierarchy} and prove convergence to the set of \emph{Bilocal Commutator Quantum Distributions}, a relaxation of the quantum correlations obtainable in the bilocal scenario.
-We discuss the relation of the hierarchy with the \emph{inflation-NPA hierarchy} of~\cite{QuantumInflation2021} and generalisation of our result to generic networks.
-Also, we discuss the \emph{scalar extension NPA hierarchy} of~\cite{ScalarExtension2019} in our framework and its relation to Bilocal Commutator Quantum Distributions\footnote{We also refer to the errata regarding scalar extension hierarchy in the previous version of the manuscript at the end of the main text.}.
-We conclude with arguments in favor of a tensor (and not commutator) approach for the postulates of quantum information theory~\cite{tsirelsonNote}.
+In this paper, we introduce two new hierarchies: the \emph{factorisation NPA hierarchy} and a modified \emph{scalar extension hierarchy}.
+The latter is based on the ideas presented in~\cite{ScalarExtension2019,klep2024state}.
+We prove that both hierarchies converge to the set of Projector Bilocal Quantum Distributions, a relaxation of the quantum correlations obtainable in the bilocal scenario.
+We discuss the relation of these two hierarchies with the \emph{inflation-NPA hierarchy} of~\cite{QuantumInflation2021} and generalisation of our result to generic networks.

-Besides the natural implications of our results to the study of quantum correlations in networks, we believe that our work can be of broader interest.
-We concentrate over the physically motivated problem of the characterisation of the correlations that can be obtained in the bilocal scenario given specific polynomial constraints, but our method can be extended to more general polynomial optimisation problems.
-Our method is adaptable to any (commutative or noncommutative) polynomial optimisation problem in which the optimisation is performed on a linear functional that is constrained to factorise as a product of two independent linear functionals.

-Noncommutative polynomial optimisation with traces was already tackled in~\cite{Klep2022}, but in general is not applicable to the problem of quantum correlations in networks.
-In particular, they provided an optimisation scheme for pure trace polynomial where cyclic equivalence assumed, while our framework should be thought as eigenvalue optimisation without cyclic equivalence with new constraints (see Appendix~\ref{Appendix:RelationWithKlepetal}).
+\textbf{Note Added}---This work was first made available as a preprint in October 2022~\cite{renou2022bilocalv1} and inspired the works~\cite{ligthart2023inflation, klep2024state}.
+In particular, our factorisation NPA hierarchy approach (Section~\ref{sec:TripartiteQDistribStandardNPA}) motivated the results of~\cite{ligthart2023inflation}, and the proposed scalar extension polynomial construction (Appendix~\ref{sec:ScaExtPoly}) is systematically studied by~\cite{klep2024state}.
+However, the formulation of the initial scalar extension NPA hierarchy was incorrect, resulting in an incorrect proof of convergence.
+In this new version, we propose a correction of it, inspired both by the works~\cite{ligthart2023inflation,klep2024state}.
+LL joined the project at this second stage and contributed to the development of the corrected hierarchy and manuscript.